Configuring HPE GreenLake SSO SAML Authentication with ADFS

 So create a first AD user account, for example Mike, for the Observer role on the HPE GreenLake platform, this will include both HPE Compute Ops Management and HPE GreenLake roles:

-Note: Ensure to provide the e-mail address of the external domain name in the E-mail field!
+Ensure to provide the e-mail address of the external domain name in the E-mail field!
 This is important because the user will be authenticated on the HPE GreenLake platform by this e-mail address.

 Then create a second AD user account for the Administrator role: